 - Priority between the reception of all listed MBS frequencies and the reception of any unicast bearer and multicast MRB;

-- List of MBS broadcast services the UE is interested to receive, in case SIB20 is provided for PCell or SCell.
+- List of MBS broadcast services the UE is interested to receive, in case SIB20 is provided for PCell or SCell;

+- Information of shared processing for MBS broadcast and Unicast reception, in case the reporting is enabled by SIB1.

 MBS Interest Indication information reporting can be implicitly enabled/disabled by the presence of SIB21.